prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 Finally Tom said:

-"I can lick you!"
+-Do you want me to hit you?-he asked.

-"I'd like to see you try it."
+-I'd like to see you try it!

 "Well, I can do it."

 "No you can't, either."

-"Yes I can."
+% If I want,I will hit you.

 "No you can't."